xolox/vim-session/README.md

 ### The `g:session_lock_directory` option

 The vim-session plug-in uses lock files to prevent double loading of sessions.
-By default the lock files are stored in the same directory as the sessions.
-If you'd rather store lock files in a dedicated lock file directory you can use this option:

-    " Store lock files in a tmpfs that doesn't persist between reboots. let g:session_lock_directory = '/var/lock'
+The default location (directory) of these lock files depends on a couple of factors:

+1. If you have explicitly set the `g:session_lock_directory` option that defines the directory.
+2. If the directory `/var/lock` exists and is writable that is used as a sane default.
+3. As a sane fall back for platforms where `/var/lock` is not available the directory that stores the session scripts themselves is used.

 ### The `g:session_default_name` option